VDH Has a Conversation with Filmmaker Michael L. Pack

 And I think we've cut, you know, it's hard to tell the story in 20 minutes, but the idea here is to give people something without taking that much time where they can really get the facts in a short, condensed way.

-So, this is a series of 20-minute or so documentaries.
+And to wrap up.
+So this is a series of 20 minute or so documentaries.

 Do you have any